denissouzasantos/auto-bid-auction-system/README.md

 | __Winning Amt__  | $85.00               | $722.00              | $3001.00            |
 Please do not constrain yourself to these test cases if you think other test cases can provide more confidence in the correctness of your solution.
 ## Not In Scope
-* We are not concerned with cancelling an auction.
+* We are not concerned with cancelling an auctionDTO.
-* We are not concerned with cancelling a bid.
+* We are not concerned with cancelling a bidDTO.
 * There is no need to provide any form of data persistence.
 * No graphical user interface of any kind is required for the exercise.